 To contact the Office of Patient Protection, you can call toll free at 1-800-436-7757.
 Or, you can fax a request to 1-617-624-5046.
-Or, you can go online and log on to the Office of Patient Protection's Web site at www.state.ma.us/dph/opp.
+Or, you can go online and log on to the Office of Patient Protection's Web site at www.mass.gov/hpc/opp.

-External Review Process.
+External Review Process

 The Office of Patient Protection will screen all requests for an external review.
 They will begin this screening within 48 hours of receiving a request for an expedited external review and within five business days for all other external review requests.
-The Office of Patient Protection will determine if your request for an external review: has been submitted as required by state regulation and described above; does not involve a service or benefit that is excluded by your health plan as explicitly stated in your Subscriber Certificate; and results from an adverse determination, except that no adverse determination is necessary when Blue Cross and Blue Shield has failed to comply with the timelines for an internal grievance review or if you (or your authorized representative) are requesting an expedited external review.
+The Office of Patient Protection will determine if your request for an external review: has been submitted as required by state regulation and described above; does not involve a service or benefit that is excluded by your health plan as explicitly stated in your Subscriber Certificate; and results from an adverse determination, except that no adverse determination is necessary when Blue Cross and Blue Shield has failed to comply with the timelines for an internal grievance review or if you (or your authorized representative) are requesting an expedited external review at the same time you are requesting an expedited internal review.